vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1991 De Tachtigjarige oorlog. in: Bakker & Gosman 1991, pp. 134–51.

-Ibn Bat.t.¯ut.aThe Travels of Ibn Bat.t.¯ut.a.
+Ibn Bat.t.ūt.aThe Travels of Ibn Bat.t.ūt.a.
 A.D.
 1325–1354.
 Translated with revisions and notes from the Arabic text edited by C. Defr´emery and B.R.
 Sanguinetti by H.A.R.
 Gibb.
 Vol. IV.
 The translation completed with annotations by C.F.

 Beckingham.
 London 1994.
 Works issued by the Hakluyt Society Second